-We believe the teachings of Jesus Christ as Lord and Savior, and with the help of God, we will strive daily to live the life of purity, unselfishness and service which He exemplified to the world.
+We believe the teachings of Jesus Christ as Lord and Savior, and with the help of God we will strive daily to live the life of purity, unselfishness and service which He exemplified to the world.

 Prior to 1907, there were no Protestant churches in East Lansing.
-Four Michigan State University professors (then known as Michigan Agricultural College), including the school’s president, decided to remedy the situation by establishing a Protestant congregation.
-The four professors “favored the view any church developed in the community should be interdenominational in character, embrace all Protestant faiths and be controlled by the membership.
-This aim led to designation of the church concept as ‘the great experiment.’”
-Within the first ten years, the congregation grew substantially to include more than two dozen recognized denominations.
+Four Michigan State University professors (then known as Michigan Agricultural College), including the school’s president, decided to remedy the situation by establishing the Protestant congregation that is now known as The Peoples Church.
+The four professors believed the church should be interdenominational in character, embrace all Protestant faiths and be controlled by the membership.
+This aim led to designation of the church concept as "the great experiment.’”
+Within the first ten years, the congregation grew substantially to include people from more than two dozen recognized denominations.

 Because The Peoples Church is simultaneously a member church of four denominations, the polity does not draw from one denominational model.
-On February 9, 1919, representatives from each of the four denominations came together to determine how best to meet the spiritual needs of the students and surrounding community of the Michigan Agricultural College through the growing congregation.
+On February 9, 1919, representatives from each of the four founding denominations came together to determine how best to meet the spiritual needs of the students and surrounding community of the Michigan Agricultural College through the growing congregation.

 At that gathering, each denomination pledged $25,000 toward the current church building that would house The Peoples Church, provided the congregation met certain requirements from the parent denominations.